In the context of organic chemistry, what is the primary role of ... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, what is the primary role of NADPH molecules produced during noncyclic photophosphorylation?
+In the context of organic chemistry, what is the primary role of NADH?

 A